overview/overview-convert-framework/README.md

 # License

-This software is Copyright 2011-2018 Jonathan Stray, and distributed under the terms of the GNU Affero General Public License.
+This software is Copyright 2011-2018 Jonathan Stray and Copyright 2019-2020 Overview Computing Inc., and distributed under the terms of the GNU Affero General Public License.
 See the LICENSE file for details.